aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/how-to-run-the-examples/_index.md

 ![todo:image_alt_text](http://i.imgur.com/xEytaDI.png)

 It will open the project and download the dependencies automatically.
-From the Package Explorer tab, browse the examples in **src/main/java** folder.
+From the Package Explorer tab, browse the examples in the **src/main/java** folder.
 To run an example, just right click on the file and choose **Run As** - **Java Application**, the example will be executed and the output will be shown in the built in console output window.

 ![todo:image_alt_text](http://i.imgur.com/oLDNDen.png)
 ### **NetBeans**